yorickvP/node-scgi-server/README.markdown

 SCGI-Server
 ===========

+# This package has some bugs (it terminates the connection too soon in some cases), and I no longer use it myself.
+Be careful.
+(It was written for node v0.6, and hasn't been tested on newer versions)

 [Simple Common Gateway Interface](http://en.wikipedia.org/wiki/Simple_Common_Gateway_Interface) server for [node.js](http://nodejs.org/).

 This is basically a rewritten and updated version of [orlandov's node-scgi](http://github.com/orlandov/node-scgi).